 You'll enjoy the 'no wind' days just as much as the windy days - there is so much to do!
 You can either go on safari, go surfing, fishing or diving or relax on Mozambique's gorgeous white sand beaches.
 There is also loads to see around the capital if you'd like to spend the day away from the sea.

 Most of the hotels will have Wifi, but the easiest option is to get a phone card from the shop and use that instead.

 For accommodation, there is a small hotel in Praia do Bilene called Hotel Palmeras.
 The rooms cost about 45 Euros for a four-person room.
 It has a kiteboarding school called BKC.
 Nothing luxurious but perfect for that price!
-When I went to Praia do Tofo, I stayed at a hotel called Casa Na Praia, and that was my favourite.
+When I went to Praia do Tofo, I stayed at a Casa Na Praia hotel, which was my favourite.
 There are several cheaper options in the area too.

 Where are the Best Kitesurfing Beaches in Praia do Bilene?

-The main lagoon where all the hotels are is massive.
-If you plan on staying in the lagoon, the best direction to kite in is from the north, but it can be pretty gusty, and the water becomes choppy.
+The central lagoon where all the hotels are is massive.
+If you plan to stay in the lagoon, the best direction to kite is from the North, but it can be pretty gusty, and the water becomes choppy.

 - Wave: None

 - Shorebreak: None